L30nardoSV/reproduce-parcosi-moleculardocking/README.md

-# Reproducing Paper: _Benchmarking the Performance of Irregular Computations in AutoDock-GPU Molecular Docking_
+# Reproducing paper: _Benchmarking the Performance of Irregular Computations in AutoDock-GPU Molecular Docking_

 This repository contains the scripts and additional files for reproducing the results presented in the paper accepted at Parallel Computing: